CipherHackz/cipherhacks-website/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Deployment

+The website can be deployed to any hosting service that supports single-page applications (SPAs).
+Make sure to configure your server to handle client-side routing by redirecting all requests to index.html.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.